Freddie Brown (cricketer)

 Frederick Richard Brown (16 December 1910 – 24 July 1991) was an English amateur cricketer who played Test cricket for England from 1931 to 1953, and first-class cricket for Cambridge University (1930–31), Surrey (1931–48), and Northamptonshire (1949–53).
 He was a genuine all-rounder, batting right-handed and bowling either right-arm medium pace or leg break and googly.

 Brown was named one of the Wisden Cricketers of the Year in 1933, but his career declined thereafter until he was made captain of Northamptonshire and England in 1949.
 Brown was an England selector from 1951 to 1953 and Chairman of Selectors in 1953 when England regained the Ashes.
 Subsequently, he was involved in cricket administration including tour management.
 He was elected President of Marylebone Cricket Club (MCC) in 1971–72 and Chairman of the Cricket Council in 1977.
-He was awarded the MBE in 1942 for his gallantry in the evacuation of the British Army from Crete and the CBE in 1980 for services to cricket.
+He was awarded the MBE in 1942 for his gallantry in the evacuation of the British Army from Crete and the CBE in the 1980 Birthday Honours for services to cricket.